nginx/unit-docs/source/installation.rst

 .. warning::

-   :program:`Make` here is used in port configuration.
-For :program:`make` commands to build Unit from the code in our repositories, see :ref:`installation-bld-src`.
+   Here, :program:`make` is used in port configuration.
+To :program:`make` a Unit build using our repositories, see :ref:`below <installation-bld-src>`.

 .. note::